Payarc/payarc-sdk-python/README.md

     list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' agent.list - this function returns a list of charges for agent.
 It is possible to search based on some criteria.
-See examples and documentation for more details create_refund - function to perform a refund over existing charge
+See examples and documentation for more details create_refund - function to perform a refund over existing charge adjust_splits - function to modify splits for existing charge (Only for Merchants configured with instructional funding)
 ### Object `payarc.batches`
 #### Object `payarc.batches` is used to manipulate batch reporting in the system.
 This object has following functions:
     list - returns an object with attribute 'batches' a list of json object holding information for batches